onsi/ginkgo/README.md

     - clean up the way fail is propagated

-    - reporter should shout about slow tests
+    X reporter should shout about slow tests
-    - ranomization not working?
+    X randomization not working?
     X build out the reporter (fun!)
     - make timeout configurable
     - search for and do: //todo: can we get the code location that threw the panic from within the defer